Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 | Seaquest       | 2894.4                     | 822.6                         | 1003.0                        | 275.8                            |
 | Spqce Invaders | 1088.9                     | 826.3                         | 373.2                         | 302.0                            |

 : (#tab:tab1) Comparison of the performance of the deep Q-network agent with and without experience replay and target Q-network on five Atari 2600 games.
 The value representing the highest average episode score.
-The results are taken from V Mnih et al. (2015)
+The results are taken from Mnih et al. (2015)

 Table \@ref(tab:tab1) shows that the agent benefits from both experience replay and target Q-network, with the highest score achieved when both techniques are used.